grafana/loki/cmd/logstash/README.md

 # Contributing to Loki Logstash Output Plugin

-For information about using this plugin see this [documentation](../../docs/clients/logstash/README.md).
+For information about hwo to use this plugin see this [documentation](../../docs/clients/logstash/README.md).

 ## Install dependencies